Callum Jamieson: AFL career

 Because of the Eagles' Ruck depth, with Nic Naitanui, Tom Hickey and Nathan Vardy already established rucks at the club, Jamieson was drafted as a developing ruck/forward, who would be spending time developing in the WAFL to be ready for AFL level.
-Unfortuantly, due to the coronavirus pandemic, the 2020 WAFL season was cancelled, haltering Jamieson's development.
+Unfortunately, due to the coronavirus pandemic, the 2020 WAFL season was cancelled, haltering Jamieson's development.
 Jamieson was able to play 13 games during the 2021 WAFL season, playing ruck with stints as key defender.
-On 5 May 2021, West Coast, impressed with Jamieson's development resigned him until the end of the 2022 AFL season.
+On 5 May 2021, West Coast, impressed with Jamieson's development, re-signed him until the end of the 2022 AFL season.

-Jamieson added 7kg to his frame during the 2022 preseason and made his AFL debut in Round 2 against North Melbourne after the eagles had twelve players placed into the AFL's health and safety protocols.
-Jamieson was named at full back, and didn't have a spectacular start to his AFL career with North Melbourne forward Nick Larkey kicking five goals against him.
-Jamieson was subsequently omitted for the Eagles next fixture.
+Jamieson added 7kg to his frame during the 2022 preseason and made his AFL debut in Round 2 against North Melbourne after the Eagles had twelve players placed into the AFL's health and safety protocols.
+Jamieson was named at full-back, and he didn't have a spectacular start to his AFL career, with North Melbourne forward Nick Larkey kicking five goals against him.
+Jamieson was subsequently omitted for the Eagles' next fixture.
 He was later brought back into the lineup as seven players were injured or placed into the AFL's health and safety protocols.
-Jamieson impressed on his return to the senior side, with twelve disposals and thirteen hit outs and kept his place in the lineup for next four rounds.
-Jamieson managed nine games, before being shut down due to a groin injury in round 18.
+Jamieson impressed on his return to the senior side, including notching up twelve disposals and thirteen hit-outs, and kept his place in the lineup for next four rounds.
+Jamieson managed nine games before being rested due to a groin injury in round 18.

-After his first full pre-season, Jamieson signed a two-year deal tying to the club until 2025.
-Jamieson was named at full forward for the Eagles' season opener against North Melbourne, but was tactically subbed out at three-quarter time, after failing to make an impact on the match.
+After his first full pre-season, Jamieson signed a two-year deal, tying to the club until at least 2025.
+Jamieson was named at full-forward for the Eagles' season opener against North Melbourne, but he was tactically subbed out at three-quarter time after failing to make an impact on the match.
 Jamieson was subsequently dropped to the WAFL Eagles, where he limped from the field following an ankle injury in a WAFL practice match.
 Jamieson returned from his ankle injury in the WAFL, where he tuned his craft for the next three weeks before being called back to the senior team in round 9 for their Friday night blockbuster against the Gold Coast Suns.
-Jamieson held his spot for next weeks clash against bottom dwellers Hawthorn, but was dropped after the Eagles lost 142-26, kicking no goals in the last half.
-After a strong showing in the WAFL Jamieson was reinstated to the line up in a top versus bottom clash against ladder leaders Collingwood, suffering a hip injury, but courageously playing out the game.
+Jamieson held his spot for next week's clash against bottom-dwellers Hawthorn, but he was dropped after the Eagles lost 142–26, kicking no goals in the last half.
+After a strong showing in the WAFL, Jamieson was reinstated to the lineup in a top-versus-bottom clash against ladder leaders Collingwood, suffering a hip injury but courageously playing out the game.
 Jamieson failed to break into the senior team for the rest of the year, resulting in only four games being played.

-Jamieson was delisted at the end of the 2025 season, after spending 6 seasons at the club and having played 17 AFL matches.
+Jamieson played no games in 2025 and was delisted at the end of the 2025 season after spending 6 seasons at the club and having played 17 AFL matches.